Jotap412/m5p-cb2-hermit-crab-2-CAN/README.md

   https://bttwiki.com/CB2.html#flashing-the-system

-  I flashed the system onto the eMMC (internal memory of the board), and avoided the use of a SDCard, but either option is valid.
+  I flashed the system onto the eMMC (internal memory of the board), and avoided the use of a SDCard, but either option is valid.<br/><br/>
 <br/>
 <br/>
 2. Configure the Wi-Fi connection or plug in an ethernet cable to the board